 In the picture above, we can observe how a bird with adequate feed intake capacity (blue bar) is able to relatively maintain its energy intake (kcal/hen) according to its needs (orange bar).

-On the contrary, those hens with low feed intake capacity (red bar) will not be able to intake enough feed to satisfy their energy needs and, despite the fact production will start as expected, it will often be at the expense of the body reserves which could seriously compromise the flock’s continuous performance.
+On the contrary, those hens with low feed intake capacity (red bar) will not be able to intake enough feed to satisfy its energy needs and, despite the fact production will start as expected it will often be at the expense of the body reserves which could seriously compromise future flock performance.

 Additionally, if we are also providing feed with a higher energy level compared with the rearing phase, feed intake can also decrease, thus worsening the situation.

-It is always important to know the energy level of a reared flock (developer diet) to allow you to adapt the feed specifications at the beginning of production, accordingly, allowing you to avoid sudden changes that could compromise the onset of lay.
+It is always important to know the energy level of a reared flock (developer diet) to allow you to adapt the feed specifications at the beginning of production, accordingly, avoiding sudden changes that could compromise the onset of lay.

-Feed foraging behaviour begins from day one, so what we allow here can have positive effects from the perspective of feed intake & foraging behaviour but remember that flocks can also be subjected to negative effects if we fail to meet their behavioral needs.
+Feed foraging behaviour begins from day one, so what we allow here can have positive effects from the perspective of feed intake & foraging behaviour, but also the possibility of negative influences throughout the flock if we don’t match these.

-We achieve our desired objectives by avoiding diets with an excessive level of energy and increasing levels of insoluble crude fibre while maintaining a minimum of 4.5% of crude fibre content during lay (12% NDF).
+We’ll get it avoiding diets with an excessive level of energy and increasingly level of insoluble crude fibre while maintaining a minimum of 4.5% of crude fibre content during lay (12% NDF).

-Feed presentation (see feed presentation article in toolbox) plays a critical role in cage free systems to help avoid particle selection alongside malleable feed management.
+Feed presentation (see feed presentation article at TOOLBOX) plays a critical role in cage free systems to help avoid particle selection alongside malleable feed management.

-It’s paramount to monitor during the rearing period parameters such as body weight,(average body weight gain), daily feed intake and cumulated feed intake: an increase of 4-5% average feed intake is recommended when comparing to cage systems at 17 weeks.
+It’ll be important to monitor during the rearing period parameters as body weight,(average body weight gain), daily feed intake and cumulated feed intake.

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.